Tips for the Best Vilnius City Break Trip 2024/25

 After WWII, Lithuania became part of the Soviet Union for the next few decades and finally regained its independence in 1991 and joined the European Union.
 Today, you can immerse yourself in the city’s cultural scene celebrating Lithuanian culture, art and history.

-Cathedral Square
+Visit the Cathedral Square

-Palace of the Grand Dukes of Lithuania
+Explore the Palace of the Grand Dukes of Lithuania

 Just behind the Vilnius Cathedral is the Grand Duke’s Palace, also known as the Palace of the Grand Dukes of Lithuania.
-Also finished in white, the palace is a magnificent reconstruction from the 21st century after it was destroyed in the 19th century.
+Also finished in white, the palace is a magnificent reconstruction from the 21st century after its destruction in the 19th century.
 The palace stands on the ruins of previous castles, and you can see former foundations inside.
 Today, the palace is a museum where you can explore the history of Lithuania’s ruling families and their impact on the country’s cultural heritage.
 It’s a comprehensive exhibition with many impressive artifacts, and I learned about Lithuania and Vilnius.

-Gediminas Tower and Hill
+Admire the views from the Gediminas Tower and Hill

-Presidential Palace
+Stop by the Presidential Palace

 The Presidential Palace is a beautiful neoclassical building in the heart of Vilnius.
 It’s the official residence of the president of Lithuania and a great place to admire the city’s architecture and learn about the country’s political history.
 The palace once hosted famous visitors like King Louis XVIII, Napoleon and Tsar Alexander I.

-Vilnius Town Hall
+Admire the Vilnius Town Hall

 Although the original town hall dates back to the 15th century, the building today is an 18th-century neoclassical construction.
 Today, the building is used as a theatre and opera venue.
 The large square in front of the building is often used for markets, concerts and exhibitions and is lined with restaurants and bars.

-Pilies Street
+Take a break on Pilies Street

 Pilies Street is a charming pedestrian street lined with souvenir shops, cafes and restaurants.
 You can admire the charming architecture and immerse yourself in the atmosphere.
 It’s a great place to pick up some Lithuanian souvenirs or enjoy a cup of coffee while people-watching.
+During summer, you can enjoy a drink or dinner on a patio while taking in the surroundings.

 Churches in Vilnius Old Town